PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/SaurabhSingh_InnSync.md

 ## Saurabh Singh 12110796

-### Project Name: The Serene Gardens
+### Project Name: Inn Sync

 - Which problem Project is Solving?

-  - The Serene Gardens project addresses the challenge of effectively managing a hotel by streamlining various operations through a web-based platform.
+  - Inn Sync project addresses the challenge of effectively managing a hotel by streamlining various operations through a web-based platform.
 This innovative solution tackles the complexities associated with tasks like user check-ins and check-outs, sales statistics, and other related processes.
 By offering a centralized system, the project aims to enhance efficiency, improve guest experiences, and optimize overall hotel management.

 - What are existing similar solutions?